 There is a slightly higher proportion of former police officers within the Investigations department as it is recognised that a highly skilled team, familiar with undertaking serious and complex investigations, is required to deal with the nature of the work undertaken.

-Those, such as former police officers, with expertise in dealing with situations such as deaths in custody, crime scene management, road traffic matters, firearms incidents and family liaison support bring a depth of experience and specialist skills to the investigations referred to the PIRC.
-Currently, 54% of staff within the Investigations Team previously served with one of the former eight Scottish legacy forces.
+Those with expertise in dealing with situations such as deaths in custody, crime scene management, road traffic matters, firearms incidents and family liaison support bring a depth of experience and specialist skills to our investigations.
+Currently, 63% of staff within the Investigations Team previously served with one of the former Scottish legacy or current UK forces.

-The remaining 46% of the Investigations Team comprises staff drawn from a variety of investigatory backgrounds, including recruits from the Fire and Rescue Service, the former UK Borders Agency, Trading Standards and the Armed Services.
+The remaining staff in the team are drawn from a variety of investigatory backgrounds, including recruits from the Fire and Rescue Service and the Armed Services.

 From the outset, the PIRC has operated a scheme to train new recruits who have no previous investigatory experience.
-This has proved to be extremely successful, with three former trainees now working as established members of the Investigations Team.
-Four further recruits are currently on the programme and we hope to continue developing new recruits in this way.
+This has been extremely successful, with a number of trainees having completed the course and gone on to become Investigators.
+The PIRC are continuously improving this programme and we hope to continue developing our team in this way.